1102131860/atm_sv/README.md

 - HEC: Header Error Control.
 CRC-8 over the first 4 header bytes; used for header error detection/correction

+These NNI and UNI structures are grouped together as a **union**, which allows a single piece of storage to represent either type of packet.

 The cell for rewriting and forwarding configuration, the length of VPI is same with ATM VPI formats and cpu.Addr
 - Cell Configurate Type
 ```